vijayvenkat/openstack-netscaler-ci/README.rst

 Need
 -----

-Inorder to make sure the code contributed by you, to OpenStack community, remains stable and to identify problems before it is too late, you need to setup a testing infrastructure that will continuously test and give feedback whenever changes get submitted to the community.
-This cannot be done by the openstack community CI infrastructure, because it most likely won.t have your  hardware/software.
+Inorder to make sure the code contributed by you, to OpenStack community, remains stable and to identify problems before it is too late, you need to setup a testing infrastructure that will continuously test and give feedback/vote whenever changes get submitted to the community.
+This cannot be done by the openstack community CI infrastructure, because it wont have your/vendor's hardware/software.
 You need to setup your own testing infrastructure, probably in your company lab, in the deployment you prefer and test the changes that get submitted.

-We had contributed NetScaler driver and wanted to make sure it is not broken by changes happening in the community hence we setup a testing infrastructure at Citrix.
+We had contributed NetScaler driver and wanted to make sure it is not broken and hence the test infrastructure.
+The following paragraphs captures the thought process and provides code snipetts from the code that was used to setup the testing infrastructure at Citrix.
+Hoping, it will be useful for others who are setting up their own test infrastructure.

 The starting point is http://ci.openstack.org/third_party.html